 A legacy in Minneapolis

-Founded in 1975, the Minneapolis American Indian Center has a rich history as one of the first urban American Indian Centers in the country, providing services otherwise often unavailable for urban American Indians.
-The center was initially formed by community members, and it continues its roots today with majority American Indian leadership and staffing.
+The Minneapolis American Indian Center has a rich history as one of the first urban Native centers in the country, providing services and a communal gathering space often unavailable to Native people living in cities.
+The center opened on Franklin Avenue in 1975 in response to the flood of Native people moving from reservations to cities thanks to federal relocation policies that promoted jobs and community in urban areas.
+The center was initially formed by community members, and we continue this legacy today with a majority American Indian leadership and staffing.

-Our mission is to provide critical services within a foundation of cultural values that meet the needs of the American Indian community.
+Our mission is to provide essential services within a foundation of cultural values that meet the needs of the Native community.
 It is lived out through youth, elder, and intergenerational programs that help provide stability, strengthen connection to culture and community, improve health and wellness, achieve academic success, and establish pathways to living wage jobs that break the cycle of generational poverty.
 Programs and services are provided at no cost to participants.
+About 10,000 people participate in the center’s programs, and many more visit the center for events and to eat at Gatherings Cafe.

 A renovation to support future generations

-The historic renovation was made possible thanks to the All Roads Capital Campaign, which has successfully raised $29.5 million of our $32.5 million goal as of June 2024.
+The historic renovation was made possible thanks to the All Roads Capital Campaign, which has successfully raised $30 million of our $32.5 million goal so far.

 Explore the murals and signage in the center